Reform

 • Pass HR1, the For The People Act

 • Court decided that it is ok for Fox News to lie, but it is not.
+Free speech is almost unlimited, but media should be held to a higher standard.

 • Limit Presidential war powers including the AUMF.
 It's unconstitutional.